shemetz/ZoomPanOptions/Readme.md

 ## Disable zoom rounding
 - Disables default Foundry behavior, which rounds zoom to the nearest 1%.
 Will make zooming smoother, especially for touchpad users.

+## Minimum/Maximum Zoom Override
+- Override for the minimum and maximum zoom scale limits.
+10 is the Foundry default - you can't zoom in to get a bigger than a x10 scale closeup, or zoom out to get a smaller than a x0.1 "wide shot" of the scene.
+For example, if you change this to 20, you'll be able to zoom in twice as close and zoom out twice as far.

 ## "Default" mode
 - Same as the Foundry behavior